Nothing can replace your email inbox.

-But no process is perfect.
-If you need to send or sign documents, capturing and creating electronic signatures in Gmail can be tedious.
+If you need to send or sign documents, capturing and creating a digital signature in Gmail can be tedious.

-Today, we’ll take a closer look at how electronic signatures and Gmail can work better together.
+So, we’re going to take a closer look at how electronic signatures and Gmail can work better together.

-It’s a complicated and tedious process, especially if you’re a Gmail user who likes to stay productive.
-Switching between tools in this way can also limit your productivity since you’ll spend a ton of time manually preparing and downloading documents outside of your email client.
+Having to constantly switch between tools in this way can hinder your productivity since you’ll be spending a lot of time manually preparing and downloading documents outside of your email client.

-Secure digital signatures are different from the email signature that you see at the bottom of a new message and an image insert of a signature is not a substitute for a true electronic signature.
+Secure digital signatures are different from email signatures that appear at the bottom of a new message, and an image insert of a signature isn’t a replacement for a true electronic signature.

-However, there is a solution: Email add-ons.
+However, there is a solution—email add-ons.

 What are email add-ons?